ProvenzaLab/Percept_Data_Analysis_App/README.md

      ],
      ```
 4. Compile the app:
-   - Run `pyinstaller build_macOS.spec` in the terminal from your source code directory.
+   - Run `pyinstaller "build_macOS.spec"` in the terminal from your source code directory.
 5. Find the generated `.app` file in the `dist` folder.
 6. Move the `.app` file to your Applications folder to run it natively on your Mac.